csinva/csinva.github.io/_notes/research_ovws/ovw_transformers.md

     - [Can language models learn from explanations in context?](https://arxiv.org/abs/2204.02329) (lampinen et al. 2022)
   - [instructGPT](https://arxiv.org/abs/2203.02155) / [FLAN](https://arxiv.org/abs/2109.01652) - finetune on instructions to follows instructions
   - ELECTRA: Pre-training Text Encoders as Discriminators Rather Than Generators ([clark...quoc le, chris manning, 2020](https://arxiv.org/abs/2003.10555))
-    - more efficient: instead of standard masked training, have generator-discriminator setup for "token detection"
+    - more efficient: rather than standard masked training, have generator-discriminator setup for "token detection"
     - generator replaces many masked tokens with plausible samples (all in one forward pass) - train with MLM
     - discriminator tries to guess which tokens were the masked ones - this is the main model that gets used
 - dialog